radius-project/docs/docs/content/guides/tooling/vscode/overview/index.md

 When using Visual Studio Code with Radius there are a set of extensions you can install to help author, validate, and manage your Radius Applications and environments.

+{{< alert title="Disable the Radius Bicep extension" color="warning" >}}
+Previously, Radius made use of the Radius Bicep extension, a temporary extension used to model Radius and AWS resource types.
+The Radius Bicep extension has been deprecated and we have upstreamed our extensibility updates to the official Bicep.
+If you have the Radius Bicep extension installed you will need to disable or uninstall it before installing the Bicep extension.
+{{< /alert >}}

-## Radius Bicep extension
+## Bicep extension

-The Radius Bicep extension provides formatting, intellisense, and validation for Bicep templates.
+The Bicep extension provides formatting, intellisense, and validation for Bicep templates.

-{{< image src="vscode-bicep.png" alt="Screenshot of the Radius Bicep extension showing available Radius resource types" width=600px >}}
+{{< image src="vscode-bicep.png" alt="Screenshot of the Bicep extension showing available Radius resource types" width=600px >}}
 <br /><br/>

-{{< button text="Radius Bicep guide" page="howto-vscode-bicep" >}}
+{{< button text="Bicep guide" page="howto-vscode-bicep" >}}

-{{< alert title="Note" color="secondary" >}}
-The Radius Bicep extension is a temporary extension that exists to model Radius and AWS resource types.
-Radius Bicep extension will be deprecated once we upstream our extensibility updates to the official Bicep.
-Stay tuned for updates.

-**The Radius Bicep extension is not compatible with the official Bicep extension.** If you have the official Bicep extension installed you will need to disable or uninstall it before installing the Radius Bicep extension.
-{{< /alert >}}

 ## Terraform extension